BruceEckel/WinterTechForum-hugo/content/hackathon/index.md

 exploration of new languages, and some have focused on a particular product or technology.

 All you need is a group that wants to explore a topic.
 You'll probably start forming groups on Monday and Tuesday, as you discover other people's interests.

-Hackathons take place in either the conference venue or the various houses that are rented by groups in town.
-The evening of the hackathon, results are presented in the *Hackathon Showcase Lightning Talks*.
+The Parish Hall is unavailable during the day, until 8pm.
+Hackathon projects take place in rental houses, at Bruce's house, or at [Evolve Coworking](https://www.evolvework.co/) The evening of the hackathon, results are presented in the *Hackathon Showcase Lightning Talks* at 8pm at the Parish Hall.